KatrixReloaded/SoliditySecurityNotes/NOTES.md

     - Leverage your unit tests framework with etheno `//q what is etheno?`
   - **NOTE: Function-level invariants may also need some system initialization**

+- Medusa can be used for a more detailed fuzz test
+  - `medusa init` is the first command, generates a .json file which can be modified based on our requirements and to avoid using flags in the cmd
+    - In `medusa.json`, `targetContracts` sets the contract containing the test functions for fuzzing
+    - `assertionTesting` section should have `enabled` set to `true` for assertion testing and `enabled` set to `false` for `propertyTesting`, and vice-versa for property testing
+  - `medusa fuzz` is the command to run the test

+- Echidna has its own set of cheatcodes in `hevm`
+  - They are almost the same as the cheatcodes in Foundry